victorsungo/MMDialog/Readme.md

 **Note:**
 1. train set do not contains "negative_candidate_media_keys" and "negative_candidate_texts", which only exists in test and valid set.
 Each "negative_candidate_xxx" contains 999 negative candidates for retrieval task.
-2. Words like :smiling_face_with_smiling_eyes: and :raising_hands: are emotion tokens, we will share you the mapping between these tokens and real emotions.
+2. Words like :smiling_face_with_smiling_eyes: and :raising_hands: are emotion tokens, please refer to https://github.com/carpedm20/emoji
-3. To compute the CLIP scores in MMRel, we provide a demo in compute_mmrel.py
+3. To compute the CLIP scores in metric MM-Relevance, we provide a demo in compute_mmrel.py
 ## How to get the dataset

 ### To get this dataset, you and your organization require: